Chinese Democracy: Former band members' opinions

 Slash praised the title track, saying, "It's good to hear Axl's voice again."
-He called the album "a great statement by Axl," noting it was "very different" from classic Guns N' Roses and "something the original band could never make".
+He called the album "a great statement by Axl," noting it was "very different" from classic Guns N' Roses and "something the original band could never make."
 He later described it as "exactly what I thought it would sound like", citing its use of synthesizers and digital effects.
 After rejoining the band in 2016, Slash complimented Buckethead's guitar work, saying the players on Chinese Democracy were "fucking amazing."

 Izzy Stradlin said he enjoyed the tracks he heard.
-Duff McKagan praised Rose's vocals and said the album was "the record he wanted to make".
+Duff McKagan praised Rose's vocals and said the album was "the record he wanted to make."
 Matt Sorum said he was "pleasantly surprised" by the title track, and called the album a "toe-tapper".
 Gilby Clarke said Rose "hit the nail on the head" with the direction he pursued.

-In contrast, Steven Adler said he didn't recognize Rose's voice and disliked the album, arguing it should have been released as a solo project.
-Tracii Guns found it "over-indulgent, sterile and not that exciting".
+In contrast, Steven Adler said he did not recognize Rose's voice and disliked the album, arguing it should have been released as a solo project.
+Tracii Guns found it "over-indulgent, sterile and not that exciting."
+Rob Gardner said it wasn't a "real Guns N' Roses" album due to the lack of involvment of classic-era bandmates.